Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug6_pa.md

 [4.
 Cross Check I/O Performance values with VCD](#4-Cross-Check-I/O-Performance-values-with-VCD)

-## 1. Profiling APIs with AIE Emulator
+## 1. Profiling APIs with AIE Simulator

 ### Step 1.1 Download the Project
 Clone the project source from git repository and unzip the zip file.